ryansenn/torchless/README.md

   - [x] **Layer** - runs norm, attention, and MLP with residuals around each subblock
   - [x] **Model** - embeds input token and runs it through all decoder layers
   - [x] **LM Head** - the final linear layer that projects the last hidden state to the vocabulary size, yielding logits

 - [x] **Parity Tests** *(test/mistral)*
-  Comprehensive validation of all inference components (tokenizer, modules, kernels) by checking that their outputs match those produced by the Hugging Face Mistral implementation
+  Comprehensive validation of all inference components (tokenizer, modules, ops) by checking that their outputs match those produced by the Hugging Face Mistral implementation

+- [ ] **Quantization**

+- [ ] **SIMD**

+- [x] Token Generation & Sampler
+  - [x] Basic text completion with greedy decoding
-- [ ] Token Generation
+  - [ ] Multinomial Sampling & temperature scaling
-  runs the token-generation loop by repeatedly forwarding the model, taking the final-token logits, sampling the next token

 - [ ] **CLI I/O**

-- [ ] **Quantization**

-- [ ] **Parallelization**

 - [ ] **Custom CUDA Kernels**